AlanBenitez017/Movie-Recommender/README.md

 pip install pandas<br />
 pip install matplotlib<br />
 pip install sklearn<br />
 3- Comment the line 135 of main.py where it calls the plot.
-It would be the line containing "myMovieRecommender.plot(myMovieRecommender.moviesDF)"
+It would be the line containing "myMovieRecommender.plot(myMovieRecommender.moviesDF)"<br />
 4- run python3 main.py creditsDataset.csv moviesDataset.csv